 What a difference a year and a president seem to make.
 God only knows what happened to the UVA student at the hands of the brutal N.K. dictatorship.
 But with the kind and thoughtful remarks of the president, while commanding the world stage, his parents must undoubtedly feel a modicum of respite from the unending grief of losing a child.

 Otto Warmbier spent 17 months in prison after taking an unadvised side trip to North Korea and attempted theft of a propaganda poster which he planned to bring back home.
 After some tough talk from President Trump, Warmbier was released and sent back to the U.S., only to die six days later.

 One has to wonder if the young man would be alive today had the Obama administration pressed his case as Mr. Trump has done.
 At the time of his son’s death, Otto’s father took aim at Obama saying, “The question is, do I think

 the past administration could have done more?”
 Then he answered the query with, “I think the results speak for themselves.”

 For his part, President Obama countered that during his administration there was “no higher priority than securing the release of Americans detained overseas.”
 Warmbier was taken into custody in North Korea in January of 2016.
-Trump did not take office until a full year later.We value your comments!
-Please weigh in on our comment section below.
+Trump did not take office until a full year later.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com